Welcome to Surge Sanctuary!

 Kevyn used to live at a building site, and he wasn't really socialised with many other animals, apart from cats.
 When he first arrived at the sanctuary he was very nervous and just wanted to be left on his own.

-Although Kevyn still spends most of his time by himself he has slowly been socialising with the other pigs.
+He has slowly been socialising with the other pigs.
 Kevyn and Nigel clashed a little at the beginning, mainly because Nigel is super friendly and doesn’t always know to respect Kevyn’s personal space.
-However, slowly but surely, they are spending more and more time together and we’re confident it will only be a matter of time before they become good friends.
+However, slowly but surely, they are spending more and more time together.
+Nigel is great at making a cosy bed and we think this has won Kevyn’s friendship!
 Kevyn is a huge fan of fruit, although he doesn’t really care for vegetables.

 image.jpg